-An Internal Control Department is in place and has the following objectives:
+An Internal Control animation is in place and has the following objectives:

-- The maintenance of reliable internal control within the Group: ensuring statutory financial and reporting data is secure and reliable (risk identification, definition of control procedures), validating the Group's accounting and management methods, while ensuring these can be accommodated by IT systems; - Internal Audit assignment follow-up: review of Internal Audit reports, identification of action plans to be implemented, action plan followups via biannual internal control reporting; - The development of a plan to secure half-year closings (in line with the Consolidation Department): including a schedule for visiting subsidiaries, identification of matters requiring attention, review of visit reports and action plan follow-up.
+- The maintenance of reliable internal control within the Group: ensuring statutory financial and reporting data is secure and reliable (risk identification, definition of control procedures), validating the Group's accounting and management methods, while ensuring these can be accommodated by IT systems, - Internal Audit assignment follow-up: review of Internal Audit reports, identification of action plans to be implemented, action plan follow-ups via biannual internal control reporting, - The development of a plan to secure half-year closings (in line with the Consolidation Department): including a schedule for visiting subsidiaries, identification of matters requiring attention, review of visit reports and action plan follow-up.

-An Internal Control Committee is held once every two month to discuss the latest audit reports issued and other matters, such as year-end visits or training programmes to be provided to financial controllers for instance.
+Members of Internal Control meet once a month to discuss the latest audit reports issued and other matters, such as closing visits or training programmes to be provided to financial controllers.

-The monitoring of the internal control, ensuring better knowledge, communication and follow-up of risks and associated controls, is initiated through the following dedicated tools:
+The monitoring of the internal control ensuring better knowledge, smooth communication, and regular follow-up of risks and associated controls, is initiated through the following dedicated tools:

-- A self-assessment tool for subsidiaries through which Internal Audit may launch monitoring programmes on specific areas; - A software tool dedicated to the follow-up of recommendations, which more specifically allows Internal Audit to centralise all recommendations resulting from their audits, the entities audited to capture their corresponding action plans, and the Group's Internal Control Department to follow their implementation.
+- A self-assessment tool for subsidiaries through which Internal Audit may launch monitoring programmes on specific areas; - A software tool dedicated to the follow-up of recommendations, which more specifically allows Internal Audit to centralise all recommendations resulting from their audits, the entities audited to capture their corresponding action plans, and the Group's Internal Control unit to follow their implementation.